mattc8818/DeadminesPP/README.md

 I will be working with his code, expanding it, and learning from it, as I learn the workflow and development style of C++.

-As of 8/15/2019, the current code is still unrevised and all his, but I will soon upload my planned revisions.

 -------------------------

 # Text RPG